 In 2009 he once again jacked his day job for the sea, this time making a proper expedition of it.
 The Open Passage Expedition set sail for Canada’s Northwest Passage to learn more about how climate change was impacting Inuit communities.
 The journey produced Cameron’s first book, iPad app and documentary film, all titled The New Northwest Passage.
 Cameron was elected to the prestigious New York City-based Explorers Club in recognition of his Arctic voyage.

 Cameron lives in Hong Kong.
-His articles have been published by Wall Street Journal, International Herald Tribune, Outpost Magazine, Outer Edge, Business Traveller Asia, Asia Pacific Boating, Prestige Magazine, South China Morning Post and Financial Times.
+His articles have been published by The Globe and Mail, Wall Street Journal, International Herald Tribune, Outpost Magazine, Cruising World, Outer Edge, Business Traveller Asia, Asia Pacific Boating, Prestige Magazine, South China Morning Post and Financial Times.
 He is also an engaging public speaker, having addressed audiences at COP15, TEDxHK, Shanghai International Literary Festival, the Royal Geographical Society and a wide variety of clubs and corporations across North America and Asia.

 Riding a motorcycle across China in 2010 opened up a host of new possibilities for Cameron as he temporarily swapped boats for bikes.
 He has just ridden a Kawasaki KLR 650 motorcycle 45,000 kilometers from Canada to Argentina and Chile, researching a book and film about Mennonite culture in the Americas.
 Follow him on Twitter @camerondueck